tamararankovic/chat_app/README.md

 # Chat Application

-A project for Agent Technologies course (FTN, University of Novi Sad), built using Java EE technologies and Angular.
+A project for the Distributed Artificial Intelligence and Intelligent Agents course (FTN, University of Novi Sad), built using Java EE technologies and Angular.

 ## Setup ##
 * Java Enterprise Application